dzikrisyairozi/turborepo-fullstack-starter/apps/api/docs/PRISMA.md

 # Prisma Guide

-This guide covers everything you need to know about using Prisma in this NestJS starter.
+This guide covers everything you need to know about using Prisma in this monorepo starter with shared database package.

 ## 🗄️ Database Setup

 ### 1. Choose Your Database

 This starter supports multiple databases.
-Update your `prisma/schema.prisma` provider if needed:
+Update your `packages/db/prisma/schema.prisma` provider if needed:

 ```prisma
 datasource db {